 Little Havana is a small lively, and vibrant center that celebrates Hispanic culture, especially Cuban culture hence the name “Little Havana.”
 It’s located to the immediate west of downtown.
 The place is full of Latin-inspired eateries, restaurants, and markets.

 Little Havana is a blend of culture, language, and delicious food, making it worth visiting.
-One of the favorite pastimes is watching the locals challenge each other in a match of intense dominoes at the Maximo Gomez Park.
+One of my favorite pastimes is watching the locals challenge each other in a match of intense dominoes at the Maximo Gomez Park.

 Here you will find vendors rolling cigars and also hear lively tunes permeating through shops and cafes.
 Overall, if you want to observe the Cuban culture in its essence, this is the place to see in Miami.